quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 the extension ".qlog.A.B".
 This allows tooling reverse the applied optimizations to arrive at the expected qlog representation.
 This recommendation applies to both file extensions and media types.

-A survey of optimization options including expected gains and tradeoffs is presented in {{optimization-survey}}.
-Notably, compression options listed in
-{{compression}}, provide large wins for a low overall cost; tools that support compression are likely to see great improvements with respect to serialized data sizes in any format.

-Considerations for converting between serialized qlog data formats are presented in {{conversion}}.

 # Methods of access and generation